 “From now on we can train athletes according to MMA and Striking MMA rules, which will bode well for future international tournaments,” said President Rakotoni.
 “I would like to thank all the participants as well as our hosts for making the seminar so successful.”

 GAMMA Madagascar is one of over 100 GAMMA national federations across five continents.
-The global governing body for MMA, GAMMA works daily with its national members to develop and implement initiatives to promote the values of the sport and establish quality development programs and pathways for aspiring MMA athletes.
+The global governing body for MMA, GAMMA works daily with its national members to develop and implement initiatives to promote the core values of the sport and establish quality development programs and pathways for aspiring MMA athletes.

-“We applaud GAMMA Madagascar for introducing their athletes to the new discipline of Striking MMA,” said GAMMA President Alex Engelhardt.
+“We applaud GAMMA Madagascar for introducing their athletes to the new discipline of Striking MMA,” said GAMMA President Alexander Engelhardt.
 “We hope that it encourages more Malagasy to take up the sport of MMA and we look forward to seeing them compete at the GAMMA World Championships in December.
 In the meantime, we encourage all member federations to hold similar introductory seminars in their regions for athletes, coaches, and referees alike.”